-A: You may be home the day of surgery or the day after.
+A: If you have surgery at the ASC, you will go home later in the afternoon on the day of surgery.
+If you have surgery at UIHC, you may be home the day of surgery or the day after.
 Outpatient joint replacement procedures are not for everyone.
 If you do go home the day of surgery, you will need to have a responsible adult stay with you for 24 hours from the end of your anesthesia.